 "God, the Father of mercies, through the death and resurrection of His Son has reconciled the world to Himself and sent the Holy Spirit among us for the forgiveness of sins; through the ministry of the Church may God give you pardon and peace, and I absolve you from your sins in the name of the Father, and of the Son, and of the Holy Spirit."

 But we can go to confession and we can hear those words, and our sins, venial and mortal, can be forgiven at any time.
 The Catholic Church is God's greatest gift to man.

 And so that 5th century Plains Indian, if he lived his life in accord with the Natural Law, coupled with genuine invincible ignorance (due to physical location), made it through his Particular Judgment before Our Lord, and is now far, far, far more Catholic than any of us.
-He knows the Mass better than the greatest liturgist alive today, because he is right there at the Altar, worshiping God in the perpetual sacrifice and immolation of the Lamb.
-He isn’t in some separate animist-pagan Heaven for red skinned Indians.
-He is in the one and only Heaven that there is, which is indwelling in the only God there is, which is His Mystical Body and Bride, the Church Triumphant, which is most certainly Catholic, because the word “catholic” means “universal”.
+He knows the Mass better than the greatest liturgist alive today, because he is right there at the Altar, worshipping God in the perpetual sacrifice and immolation of the Lamb.
+He isn’t in some separate animist-pagan Heaven for red-skinned Indians.
+He is in the one and only Heaven that there is, which is indwelling in the only God there is, which is His Mystical Body and Bride, the Church Triumphant, which is most certainly Catholic because the word “catholic” means “universal”.

 And so it follows from this that Our Good God has not created one single human being “damned”.
 Every one of us –and every person who ever will be, has been knit together, atom by atom, cell by cell, personally by God who provided and provides a means and path and grace sufficient for every one of us to make it to Heaven.
 Many of us, perhaps even the majority, will not make it, but that is our own fault.